cydran/cydran/md_docs/general_overview.md

 		See the Cydran [pfx:each section](#exp-each) for more info

 ## <a id="concept-attribute">[Cydran HTML Attributes](#concept-markup)</a>
 All Cydran attribute values are evaluated as expression of work in a "truthy" context of the attribute value.
+The are provided to describe additional functionality for the Cydran component.
 The attributes stipulated in this document are "core" and part of Cydran.
+There exist 4 primary types of attributes:

+* invokable statement

+		m().doWork()

+* read/eval only expression

+		m().filter.items()

+* string literal

+		some_string_value

+* assignable expression

+		m().modelAttributeName

 Additional custom behavior and functionality can be defined through the development and use of custom [model](#concept-elemmed) and [element](#concept-modmed) mediators.

 * <a id="exp-custom">***``pfx:[custom]``***</a>- use of custom [ElementMediator](#concept-elemmed) functionality